 7. Make Your Newsletter Valuable.

-This is one of the best email marketing advice on this list.
-This makes the most significant difference, with every other factor equal.
+This is one of the best email marketing tips on this list.
+This makes the greatest difference, with every other factor held equal.

 Your newsletter is another platform to demonstrate your industry knowledge and expertise.

-The more valuable and helpful information you share with your newsletter subscribers, the more engaged your list.
+The more valuable and helpful information you share with your newsletter subscribers, the more engaged your list will be.

 Why would anyone read your newsletters if you’re not offering value or providing solutions to their marketing challenges?
 Sure enough, your click-through and engagement rates will nose-dive eventually.